-What are the differences between dental implantation methods, one-phase and two-phase implants
+The differences between dental implantation methods, one-phase, and two-phase implants

-Many people suffer from tooth loss today in the World, primarily due to neglected teeth that cause decay, gum disease or periodontal disease, and so on.
-For a longer period of time, the only treatment available was bridges and removable prostheses.
-But, with the development of dental technology, these days dental implants are widely available.
+Many people suffer from tooth loss today in the World, primarily due to worn teeth that cause decay, gum disease or periodontal disease, etc. The only treatment available for a more extended period was bridges and removable prostheses.
+But, with the development of dental technology, dental implants are widely available these days.
 Replacing missing teeth is as valuable as gold for patients.
-Before talking in detail, we need to clarify what kind of dental implantation methods exist and what are the most significant differences between them.
+Before talking in detail, we need to clarify what kind of dental implantation methods exist and the most significant differences between them.

-Dental Implants are tiny and sturdy high-quality titanium screws, would say “artificial tooth roots” that restoring the original tooth roots.
-It is implanted into the jawbone during an invasive surgical process of replacing the damaged or missing teeth.
-In this dental implantation method, the implant firmly connects the artificial teeth to the jawbone.
+Dental Implant is tiny and sturdy high-quality titanium screws would say “artificial tooth roots” that restore the original tooth roots.
+They implant it into the jawbone during an invasive surgical process of replacing the damaged or missing teeth.
+The implant firmly connects the artificial teeth to the jawbone in both dental implantation methods.
 So, they look and function just like natural teeth do.
-Besides, implants are supporting both fixed and removable dentures,
+Besides, implants may support both fixed and removable dentures.

-What are the two major dental implantation methods?
+What are the two primary dental implantation families and methods?

-While talking about dental implants, there are two major types and methods.
-One is the two-phase traditional and the other one is one-phase immediate loading implants.
+While talking about dental implant families, there are two major types and methods.
+One is the two-phase traditional, and the other is a one-phase immediate loading implant.
 Let’s talk about the most important differences between these two.

-In the two-phase, traditional implant and implantation method, the process takes place in two stages, which takes three to six months.
-The first step is to implant the implants in the jawbone and then insert the so-called “healing screws”.
+In the two-phase, traditional implant and implantation method, the process occurs in two stages, three to five months or longer.
+The first step is to implant the implants in the jawbone and then insert the so-called “healing screws.”
 Then the patient is given a temporary denture that follows a so-called ossification period of 3-6 months.
-During this time, the implanted two-phase implants are stably attached to the jawbone.
-Of the existing dental implantation methods, two-phase is only possible for patients who have the right quality and quantity jawbone.
-One of the major disadvantages of this implant and implantation method is that it takes a long time.
+The implanted two-phase implants are stably attached to the jawbone during this time.
+Two-phase is only possible for patients with the right quality and quantity of jawbones.
+One of the significant disadvantages of this implant and dental implantation method is that it takes a long time.

-A one-phase, in other words, immediate loading implants are the other one of the dental implantation methods.
-As its name suggests, implantation and dentures take place in a single 3-5 day period.
-This means that the patient leaves with a long-term temporary denture within a few days of implantation.
-The denture is fixed and cannot be removed by the patient.
+A one-phase, in other words, immediate loading implant is the other one of the dental implantation methods.
+As its name suggests, implantation and dentures occur in a single 3-5 day period.
+That means the patient leaves with a long-term temporary denture within a few days of implantation.
+The denture is fixed and not removable by the patient.

-In summary, two dental implantation methods are common today, one is the traditional two-phase and the other one is the one-phase immediate loading implants.
-In the former, the implant consists of several pieces and the implantation takes place in two separate phases and requires good bone.
-In the second method, the implant consists of a single piece, can be used for lower quality bones, and the implantation takes place in a single phase.
-As a result, it means fewer expenses and less inconvenient for the patient.
+In summary, two dental implantation methods are standard today, one is the traditional two-phase, and the other is the one-phase immediate loading implant.
+In the former, the implant consists of several pieces, and the implantation takes place in two separate phases and requires good bone.
+In the second method, the implant consists of a single piece, can be used for lower-quality bones, and the implantation takes place in a single phase.
+As a result, it means fewer expenses and minor inconveniences for the patient.

-Source: iliDent Implantology and Oral Surgery Center Budapest © Copyright 2020 iliDent.com
+iliDent Patient Coordination Center © Copyright 2020 ImmediateLoadintImplants.com